sesamsolutions/react-native-phone-input/README.md

 #### `onChange`

-Returns an object containing information about the Phone Number every time the input or `value` changes.
+Returns an object containing information about the Phone number every time the input or `value` changes.

 * `countryCode`: currently selected country code. `null` if not selected.
 * `dialCode`: current dial code. `null` if not selected.